Licensing

 One generation flow, then open forever

-The cloud touches your process exactly once per change — to generate it.
-Everything to the right of "Generate" is open and yours.
+The generation step touches your process when you create or change it.
+Everything to the right of "Generate" is runtime-open or yours.

 Author